airbytehq/airbyte/docs/understanding-airbyte/connections/README.md

 ## Sync modes

 A sync mode governs how Airbyte reads from a source and writes to a destination.
 Airbyte provides different sync modes to account for various use cases.
-To minimise confusion, a mode's behavior is reflected in its name.
+To minimize confusion, a mode's behavior is reflected in its name.
 The easiest way to understand Airbyte's sync modes is to understand how the modes are named.

 1. The first part of the name denotes how the source connector reads data from the source: